Berkayyldrm/Fingerprint-Minutiae-Point-Extraction/README.md

 - Removal of the skeleton of the fingerprint by the skeleton removal process.

-- Finding the minutiae dots on the fingerprint image that you extracted the skeleton from.
+- Finding the minutiae points on the fingerprint image that you extracted the skeleton from.

 - Creating a database for the minutiae points you have obtained as follows.